 CoronationIn March 1953 Sydney left Australia for England via Suez with the Coronation Contingent of Navy, Army and Air Force on board, returning to Australia via the United States (Baltimore 2 July 1953 and Pearl Harbor 26 July 1953) and New Zealand in August.

-Second Tour of Duty in KoreaOn October 27 1953 Sydney departed Fremantle for her second tour of duty in Korean waters.
+Next Tour of Duty in KoreaOn October 27 1953 Sydney departed Fremantle for her next tour of duty in Korean waters, this during the post armistice period.
 The July 1953 ceasefire meant that the deployment should have been a comparatively uneventful affair.
 However, the deaths of two pilots, one from 805 Squadron, the other from 850 Squadron, and the serious injury of an aircraft handler would mar the deployment.

 850 Squadron pilot Sub Lieutenant Michael Beardsall, RN, was killed when his Sea Fury crashed into the sea about 15 kilometres ahead of the ship on 29 December 1953; and 805 Squadron pilot Sub Lieutenant John McClinton was killed on 12 January 1954 when he walked into a rotating propeller on Sydney's flight deck.
 Naval Airman Hazel, a 'Hookman' whose duty was to race out from the catwalk to secure a landed aircraft once it had caught a wire, appeared to either misjudge a landing or the aircraft slipped a wire and caught a later one.
 In either case, Hazel ran onto the flight deck too early and an arrestor wire nearly severed his legs.
 They were saved by a US Army doctor.
 The incident highlighted how dangerous naval aviation could be for all involved.